 Leo is Treasurer of Friendly Aid, He has a Bachelor’s degree from Harvard College and an M.B.A. from Babson.
 He spent his career in banking, finance and real estate, holding senior management positions both domestically and internationally.
 He has been involved with a number of charitable organizations in the past, but now concentrates his board activity on the Emerald Necklace Conservatory, where he has served in various roles for fourteen years, and Wellesley Friendly Aid.

-Betsy is a new member of the board and will work with Sally Miller on the Social Outreach Committee.
+Betsy works with Sally Miller on the Social Outreach Committee.
 Betsy was involved with the Wellesley Council on Aging for many years, first as a volunteer and most recently as a department/program assistant.
 She also served on the board of the Friends of the Wellesley Council on Aging.
 Betsy has a B.A. in special education from Furman University and an M.Ed. in special education/counseling from Boston College.
 Betsy worked as Education Coordinator/Director at the former Charles River Hospital in Wellesley.

 Dianne’s service to Friendly Aid goes back many years, including two separate terms as President.
 She currently sits on Friendly Aid’s Advisory Board.
 A graduate of Wellesley College, Dianne has also held executive positions in Wellesley Service League and the House and Garden Club of Wellesley.
 Dianne worked as a realtor in Wellesley for many years and served as a Town meeting member.